 Chachawan

-Chachawan has been on our Thai radar for over a decade, winning this year’s Foodie Forks Best Thai Restaurant.
+Chachawan has been on our Thai radar for over a decade, winning the Foodie Forks 2024 Best Thai Restaurant award.
 It’s notable for being Hong Kong’s very first restaurant specialising in Isaan cuisine, which is well known for the pungent, down-to-earth flavours showcased in pounded salads and grilled meat and seafood dishes.
 The eatery’s Thai husband-and-wife chef duo, Chang and Narisara Somboon, smack the palate with popular plates including dtum poo pla rha (HKD118), a green payaya salad with salted fish and pickled crab, the glorious marinated and grilled chicken thigh known as gai yang (HKD168), and pla phao glua (HKD328), or grilled salt-crusted whole sea bass stuffed with aromatics.

 Chachawan, G/F, 206 Hollywood Road, Sheung Wan, 2549 0020, book here